 Most trains from Florence will stop at Rome Termini - the city's main station.
 Termini is a bustling transport hub that also doubles as the city's major bus terminal.
 Transportation to other areas of the city is remarkably easy from Termini, with the Underground Metro arguably the best way to get around Rome.

 Rome is one of Europe's most treasured cities.
 Both mesmerizing and fascinating all year round, the famous capital of Italy attracts thousands of tourists every day to see the sights of the Colosseum and the Vatican.

-There are a few train stations in Florence to start your journey from including Firenze Santa Maria Novella, Firenze Rifredi and Firenze Campo di Marte.
-In Rome you have a few train station options to choose from for your arrival including Roma Termini, Roma Tiburtina and Roma Ostiense.
+When departing from Florence, you have various train station options to start your journey from including Firenze Santa Maria Novella, Firenze Rifredi and Firenze Campo di Marte.
+When arriving in Rome, you can end your journey in train stations like Roma Termini, Roma Tiburtina and Roma Ostiense.

 Here are some other resources that might have the information you need